influxdata/telegraf/plugins/inputs/win_perf_counters/README.md

 This key is optional, if it is not set it will be _win_perf_counters_.
-In InfluxDB this is the key by which the returned data is stored underneath, so for ordering your data in a good manner, this is a good key to set with where you want your IIS and Disk results stored, separate from Processor results.
+In InfluxDB this is the key by which the returned data is stored underneath, so for ordering your data in a good manner, this is a good key to set with a value when you want your IIS and Disk results stored separately from Processor results.

 Example: `Measurement = "win_disk"